-On the first day, she heard an infant cooing, so she followed her sound to the east, all the way to the sea.
-But she did not find the treasure.
+On the first day, she heard an infant cooing, so she followed her to the east, all the way to the sea, but she did not find the treasure.

 Next, on the second day, she followed a little girl to the west, over the farthest and highest mountains.
 But the treasure was not there, either.

 Then on the third day, she met a fierce maiden, and together, they went to the north, over the frozen tundra and icy glaciers.
 Once again, they did not find the treasure.